izidormaklary/izidormaklary/README.md

 ### Hello 👋

-I am a junior full-stack developer.
+I am a software developer.
 Interested in both front/back-end ☯️.

 Enthusiastic about the open-source community, serverless world, devops and javascript. 🌝🌚